French Toast Croissant Casserole

 A french toast bake made with croissants in a casserole dish

-This french toast breakfast bake made with croissants is an easy alternative to traditional french toast.
-One of the reasons we love it so much is that you get all the flavor of true french toast, with no mess and totally hands-off cooking.
+French toast croissant casserole is the perfect hands-off, low-effort brunch recipe.
+It’s an easy alternative to traditional french toast, because you get all the flavor of true french toast with no mess and totally hands-off cooking.
 Plus, it’s ridiculously easy to scale for feeding a crowd if you’re hosting lots of friends and family!

 To browse more of our latest recipes and seasonal dishes, visit our homepage here.